What is Church?

 5) For mutual help

-Another reason for which the Lord created His church is so that believers can help each other and support each other financially in difficult times.
+Another reason for which the Lord created His church is that believers can help each other and support each other financially in difficult times.
 Let's see how this was done in the first church in Jerusalem:

 Acts 2:44-45 "All who believed were together, and had all things in common.
 They sold their possessions and goods, and distributed them to all, according as anyone had need."